mariodavid/mariodavid.github.io/_posts/2019-12-13-lessons-from-creating-a-CUBA-addon.md

 * having a react based frontend for entity creation
 * using any kind of service business logic to create instances

-Luckily it bacame clear that CUBA with its general tedency to create thin layers of abstractions on "everything" was helping our here very much.
+Luckily it became clear that CUBA with its general tedency to create thin layers of abstractions on "everything" was helping our here very much.

 The way you create an entity instance in CUBA is not by calling the constructor of the entity like this: <code>Customer customer = new Customer();</code> but instead by using a factory method:<code>Customer customer = metadata.create(Customer.class);</code>.

 The difference is only very small for the calling code, but it enables a whole lot functinality that could otherwise not be put under this abstraction.
-E.g. the following use-cases are executed during the entity creation process of <code> metadata.create();</code>:
+E.g. the following use-cases are executed during the entity creation process of <code> metadata.create()</code>:

 * assign a unique ID value
 * finding the actual class that should be instanciated through entity inheritance